cloudfoundry/summit-training-classes/cloud-native/site/content/labs/logs.md

 The Zipkin UI can be found at <http://acme-zipkin-server.a9sapp.eu/>.
 >>>>>>> use a9s cloud for the cloud-native labs

-In the previous section you saw span and trace ids added to the application logs.
+In the previous section you saw span and trace IDs added to the application logs.
 Now lets see how zipkin works with this information to provide visiblity into your microservice application.

 If you want to add a new trace, you can curl any one of the microservices using: